JonPSmith/EfCore.GenericServices/README.md

 I have compared the performance of the GenericService library using the excellent [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) library, as part of the GitHub repo.
-The worst performance loss was 5% (25 us.), and that is for the simplest update on the fastest in-memory database.
+The performance loss was an extra 25 us. - worst case, 5% of total time, and that is for the simplest update on the fastest in-memory database.
 See the [Performance figures](https://github.com/JonPSmith/EfCore.GenericServices/wiki/Performance-figures) wiki page for full details.